bitnami/containers/containers/zookeeper/README.md

 $ docker network create app-tier --driver bridge
 ```

-### Step 2: Launch the Zookeeper server instance
+### Step 2: Launch the ZooKeeper server instance

-Use the `--network app-tier` argument to the `docker run` command to attach the Zookeeper container to the `app-tier` network.
+Use the `--network app-tier` argument to the `docker run` command to attach the ZooKeeper container to the `app-tier` network.

 ```bash
 $ docker run -d --name zookeeper-server \